Does your horse need a grazing muzzle in the winter?

 What the heck does winter have to do with grazing muzzles?

-Winter adds some more dimensions to consider when you are letting your horse out on pasture.
+Winter adds more dimensions to consider when letting your horse out on the pasture.

 Grasses in winter can be stressed out!

 - Colder temps signal the grass to conserve energy in sugary fuel to survive the colder temps.
 If your pastures are top-seeded with a winter-hardy grass, the active growing cycle may produce sugar spikes during the day.
 Do research the type of grasses you have and their stress tolerances.

 - Frosty grass is the perfect example of this!
 Loads of panicking grasses screaming, “must conserve sugar to survive this frozen wasteland!”
 Muzzles let a horse have some time outside with less risk.

 Grasses in winter also disappear

 - There’s no faster way to mow a pasture down than to let animals eat it.
 ESPECIALLY in winter, when no grass is growing to take its place.
 With limited acreage of pasture, using muzzles prolongs the availability of your grass throughout the winter.

 - As a bonus, there’s less mud when grass sticks around a bit longer!